Educational Session Opportunities

 If you would like to discuss use of this IRB ICON course as a class or group requirement, or if you have any questions or concerns about the ICON course, please contact IRB-Outreach@uiowa.edu.

-Contact the IRB Education and Compliance Program staff regarding opportunities to set up the IRB display or distribute IRB educational materials.
+Contact the IRB Education and Outreach Program staff regarding opportunities to set up the IRB display or distribute IRB educational materials.